-This Privacy Notice applies alongside any other information the School may provide about a particular use of personal data, for example when collecting data via an online or paper form.
+This Privacy Notice applies alongside any other information the school may provide about a particular use of personal data, for example when collecting data via an online or paper form.

-This Privacy Notice also applies in addition to the School's other relevant terms and conditions and policies, including:
+This Privacy Notice also applies in addition to the school's other relevant terms and conditions and policies, including:

-- any contract between the School and its staff or the parents of pupils; - the School's policy on taking, storing and using images of children; - the School's CCTV and/or biometrics policy; - the School's retention of records policy; - the School's safeguarding, pastoral, or health and safety policies, including as to how concerns or incidents are recorded; and - the School's IT policies, including its Acceptable Use policy, Social Media policy, Online Safety policy, Remote Working policy and Bring Your Own Device policy.
+- any contract between the school and its staff or the parents of pupils; - any policies or notices applicable to staff concerning the handling of personal data; - the school's policy on taking, storing and using images of children; - the school's CCTV and/or biometrics policy; - the school's retention of records policy; - the school's safeguarding, pastoral, or health and safety policies, including as to how concerns or incidents are recorded; and - the school's IT policies, including its Acceptable Use policy, eSafety policy, Remote Working policy and Bring Your Own Device policy.